walinejs/waline/docs/src/en/reference/client/props.md

 reCAPTCHA V3 is a captcha service provided by Google.
 You can add reCAPTCHA V3 site key with `recaptchaV3Key` to enable it.
 Notice you should also set environment variable `RECAPTCHA_V3_SECRET` for server.

+## turnstileKey

+- Type: `string`
+- Required: No

+Turnstile is a captcha service provided by Cloudflare.
+You can add turnstile site key with `turnstileKey` to enable it.
+Notice you should also set environment variable `TURNSTILE_SECRET` for server.

 ## reaction

 - Type: `boolean | string[]`